Tonnato (The Bear): Filming

 According to actress Curtis, "We shot seasons three and four simultaneously.
 So the truth is, I did the scene with Sugar in the hospital, which was an entire episode.
 And two days later, I did my part at the wedding.
 And then the next day, my scene with Jeremy at the house.
 So it was a lot of Donna, which was not dissimilar to the Christmas episode where I came in for like a three-day bombardment and then was gone."
 Curtis told Time magazine, "We both knew what we're doing.
 The script is beautiful.
 I learned that having a kid who you don't know how to help is one of the most powerless experiences as a parent...the powerlessness you feel when you can't actually help them—you can find people who can help them, but you can't.
 So the part of that scene that gets me every time is when she talks about Mike (Jon Bernthal).
 Because clearly Mike had that problem since he was a little boy."
 About working with White, Curtis said, "He's just a beautiful performer.
 We use the term scene partner a lot in actor talk, but he's a scene partner.
 We don't rehearse it.
 We don't talk about it.
 We stay away from each other until it begins, and then it begins.
 And he has beautiful eyes, and they are expressive and soulful and sorrowful and very alive at times and very emotional at times.
 And I think you see all of that in this whole season, but in that scene in particular."

-Set decoration

-Carmy finds Claire's (Molly Gordon) green sweatshirt—last seen at a birthday party that must have been at least a dozen years ago—in a bedroom upstairs.
-This room also contains a mass-market paperback edition of Anthony Bourdain's 2000 Kitchen Confidential: Adventures in the Culinary Underbelly.
-In 2024, Food & Wine magazine published a profile of the Storers that began, "Not since Anthony Bourdain published the exposé-memoir Kitchen Confidential has a storyteller done more to deepen our understanding of restaurant culture than Christopher Storer, creator of the FX on Hulu original series The Bear, and his sister, chef and culinary producer Courtney Storer."
-The walls of this room are decorated with "old show posters" for at least two Chicago punk bands, the Catburglars and Dillinger Four.

 Music

-The songs used in this episode are "Save It For Later" by Eddie Vedder, "The Show Goes On" by Bruce Hornsby & The Range, and "New Noise" by Refused.
+The songs used in this episode are all reprises from previous episodes: "Save It for Later," recorded by Eddie Vedder specifically for The Bear (previously featured over the opening credits of the main action of season three); "The Show Goes On" by Bruce Hornsby & The Range (previously featured in the opening minutes of season 2, as Sydney and Carmy watched the old Beef sign come off the restaurant); and "New Noise" by Refused.